x-atlas-consortia/ubkg-box/README.md

 In particular, the **back-end** service of the **UBKGBox** application is a Docker container based on a ubkg-neo4j image, mounted to an external volume that contains a UBKG context created by the turnkey workflow.

+# Stop the turnkey container
+Because the UBKGBox instance will use the same neo4j database as the turnkey instance, stop the turnkey container before running the UBKGBox build script.

 ### Supported platforms

 **UBKGBox** bash shell scripts contained are intended for use on Mac OS X or Linux.